SilentWolf6662/Usual-KommIT/README.md

 # Usual-KommIT
-Exam project in Komm/IT class
+Exam project in Communication & IT class